 - Experience.
 Some private investigators have little or no investigative background.
 There are those who have retired from a law enforcement or military career and decide that being a “private investigator” would be action packed and exciting.
 They enroll in some Private Detective school and after two months, they become a P.I.
 Does that mean that they are qualified to investigate your case?
 Not necessarily!
 It is important that you know the qualifications and experience of the investigator that will be working on your case.
 In our opinion, the more experienced the investigator, the greater the likelihood that your desired results will be achieved.
 You don’t want a 19 year old kid with a video camera conducting surveillance for you.
 It is also our opinion that you need someone who does this type of surveillance regularly.
 They do not need to be former FBI agents, secret service or ninjas.
 They should be experienced surveillance experts.

 - Licensed and Bonded.
 Being bonded is almost always a requirement to get a PI license.
-If you see a PI advertising that they are “bonded” that does not mean that they are a better investigator or that they offer you some special protection or status.
+If you see a PI advertising that they are “bonded” that does not mean that in any way they are a better investigator, a safer private investigator to hire nor that they offer you some special protection or status.

 - You get what you pay for.
 Nothing further needed.